CzxingcHen/VeriStrong/README.md

-# Artifact for `Fast Verification of Strong Database Isolation`
+# Artifact and Technical Report for `Fast Verification of Strong Database Isolation`

 ## Directory Organization